fakemanoan/fakemanoan.github.io/docs/downloads/twrp.md

 ---
 [ <-- Back](/)

-# TWRP 3.7.0-9.0
+# TWRP 3.7.0-9.1-fakeman
 TWRP (Team Win Recovery Project) is a custom recovery for Android Phones.
 It allows us to do advanced things, such as install Custom ROMs, take backups, and modify the file system on our device.

-The TWRP version maintained on the official website is outdated, and has issues for running newer versions of Android.

-This is my version updated of TWRP.
-It is required to have the following features:
+The Official TWRP is outdated and lacks features for my ROMs.
+Because of this, I have decided to create my own images.

+Notable features:
-- new TWRP version with updated kernel
+- updated android-9.0 branch
 - working Android 12+ support, older TWRP versions hang
 - working OTA updates

-Other TWRP versions that are 3.7.0-9.0 will work, however only **MY** version of TWRP will have working OTA support currently
+- updated kernel
+- F2FS supported
+- Potentially more features in the future, like treble/GSI support

 # Downloads
 {% capture install_content -%}